framework-one/framework-one.github.io/source/documentation/3.6/developing-applications.markdown

 * `diLocations` - The list of folders to check for CFCs to manage; defaults to `[ "model", "controllers" ]`.
 * `diConfig` - Any additional configuration needed for the Dependency Injection engine; defaults to `{ }`.
 * `diComponent` - The dotted-path to the CFC used for the bean factory (which has sensible defaults based on `diEngine`).
+* `enableJSONPOST` - Default `false`.
+If `true`, FW/1 will accept JSON POST data and deserialize it automatically into the request context. _New in 3.6._
 * `environments` - An optional struct containing per-tier and per-server configuration that should be merged into FW/1's settings.
 See **[Environment Control](#environment-control)** below for more details.

 At runtime, this structure also contains the following key (from release 0.4 onward):